puffsun/todos/README.md

 To demonstrate how to develop Go web application along with Angularjs framework.
 In this demo, I extract Angularjs code from [TodoMVC](http://todomvc.com/), implement back-end code in [Go](www.golang.org).

 #### How to run this app
-* Run `go get github.com/pilu/fresh` to install the fresh commandline utility, with `fresh`, you don’t need to shutdown and restart the Go app under development.
-It will watch all of files in your project directory, restart Go app whenever you save source file, LIFE SAVER.
+* Run `go get github.com/pilu/fresh` to install the `fresh` commandline utility, with `fresh`, you don’t need to shutdown and restart the Go app under development.
+It watches all of files in your project directory, restart Go app whenever you save source file, LIFE SAVER.
-* Run `go get` to install required libraries, you can file all of them in `Resource` section.
+* Run `go get` to install required libraries, you can find all of them in below `Resource` section.
 * Run `fresh`, then happy coding with your favorite editor.
 * To make your life much happier as a front-end developer, you can install [LiveReload](http://livereload.com/), it costs you $9.99

 #### Anything else
-* Back-end code tests is missing, which is top priority for now!!
+* Back-end code tests is missing, which is TOP priority for now!!
 * Currently there is a workaround for the feature `Clear Completed Todos`, the todo item will to be deleted once at a time, it should be a performance hit for large dataset.
 * Security hole.
 The parameters from front-end is passed to data CRUD without further processing.
 It’s ok for a demo project, but DO NOT DO THIS in production code.
 * Dependency management.
 I haven’t find a good dependency management library/utility for now, [Glide](https://github.com/Masterminds/glide) is a good option, I’m trying it.